FTJiang/meeting_room_with_transcribe/README.md

 ========

 We're under development!
 International Meeting is a web application which is capable of normal video conference hosting and real-time transcribing.
-See http://meeting-web.appspot.com for project demo.
+See http://meeting-web.appspot.com for project demo.(Since expiration of my Azure subscription, I stopped this demo)

 Note:
 1. Our project now only supports firefox browser and do not support https connection.